MicrosoftDocs/power-automate-docs/articles/automation-analytics-with-fabric-queries.md

   - enduser
 ---

-# Crafting automation-related queries with Fabric
+# Create automation-related queries with Fabric

 > [!NOTE]
 >
-> **Disclaimer:** The scenarios, query examples, and data used in this tutorial are fictional, may include errors, inefficiencies and are intended solely for demonstration purposes.
+> **Disclaimer:** The scenarios, query examples, and data used in this tutorial are fictional, may include errors, inefficiencies, and are intended solely for demonstration purposes.

 ## List of automation-related tables